kenserous/LeetCode-SQL/README.md

 The **SQL 50 Challenge** focuses on:
 1. Common Table Expressions (CTEs)
-2. Basic Joins
+2. Basic and Advanced Joins
-3. Basic Aggregate Functions
+3. Aggregate Functions
-4. Sorting and grouping
+4. Sorting and Grouping
-5. Advanced Select and joins
-6. Subqueries
+5. Subqueries
-7. Advanced String Functions / Regex / Clause
+6. Advanced String Functions, including Regex and Clauses

 ## Website
 The website created documents the thought process and solutions for each problem in the SQL 50 Challenge.<br>